How to Create and Customize Animations in CSS

 to darkviolet

-.
-To apply this animation, you must specify the animation-name
+To apply this animation to an element, specify the animation-name

 and animation-duration